What is an Exempt Employee: Everything You Need to Know

 On the other hand, non-exempt employees must receive pay for overtime if they work more than 40 hours in a work week.
 Therefore, the employers of non-exempt employees usually try to restrict the hours of these employees to no more than 40 hours.
 That way, these employers don't have to pay 1.5 times the hourly rate for all overtime hours worked.

 In general, non-exempt employees enjoy far more protections under the FLSA than exempt employees.
 In fact, under the FLSA, exempt employees essentially enjoy no protections or rights.
 However, this does not mean that there aren't any other federal and state laws to protect the rights and interests of exempt employees.
 For example, there are federal and minimum wage laws, which apply to exempt employees and not just non-exempt employees.

 Unemployment benefits differ substantially from state to state.
 In most cases, both non-exempt and exempt employees can receive unemployment benefits.

 So, Which Is Better?

 Some jobs are entirely excluded from coverage based on the FLSA overtime rules.
-Another form of exclusion applies for jobs that are already moderated by other federal labor laws in existence.
+Another form of exclusion applies to jobs that are already moderated by other federal labor laws.
 Usually, if another federal labor law applies to a job, FLSA does not apply to said job.